 Awareness of the critical role of language learning in a global society as a means of creating opportunities and enhancing social equity.

-A printed certificate to show that you have completed the microcredential that will signal to potential employers that you have had some initial, basic training in language instructions, as well as some practice in classroom teaching.
+A printed certificate to show that you have completed the microcredential that will signal to potential employers that you have had some initial, basic training in language instruction, as well as some practice in classroom teaching.

 - ENG 4110 Introduction to Linguistics (3 credits)